germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 end
 {% endhighlight %}

-Now `context` blocks are not a problem in and of themselves, and not every use of them is bad.
+Naturally, not every use of `context` blocks is bad.
 But they are often used as a consequence of branching logic in the method being tested.
 For example, say we are testing the following method,

 {% highlight ruby %}
 class Blog